 The Lexus SC had far less impact than the LS400 and failed to set the standard for its class the way Mercedes’ SL roadsters have defined theirs.
 Still, the first-generation Lexus coupe is on our short list of Japanese cars likely to become future classics.
 We must admit to being biased, for we consider the original SC400 to be the best-looking car the Japanese industry has yet produced and one of the finest automotive designs of the past two decades.
 Unlike a great many modern cars, it’s neither derivative nor self-conscious — it just looks good.

-The SC and Z30 Toyota Soarer have already developed a certain cult following.
-They were very solidly built and they are quite reliable, particularly given their complexity.
+Both the Lexus SC and Z30 Toyota Soarer have already developed a certain cult following.
+They were very solidly built and they are quite reliable considering their complexity.
 The electroluminescent instruments can be problematic and the V8 requires a new timing belt and water pump every 90,000 miles (145,000 km), but all of the available engines are nearly bulletproof.
 The Lexus SC/Soarer is far less troublesome than a contemporary BMW 8-Series or Jaguar XJ-S, which can easily become money pits.
-Furthermore, six-cylinder SC300s and Soarers can use nearly all of the performance parts available for the Supra, offering the foundation for a formidable luxury hot rod.
+Furthermore, six-cylinder SC300s and 3.0GT Soarers can use nearly all of the performance parts available for the Supra, offering the foundation for a formidable luxury hot rod.